mshernandez5/WelcomeXP/README.md

 ![multiple_users](screenshot/multiple_users.png)

 # Warnings
-If you have no experience installing or configuring `lightdm-webkit2-greeter` then I recommend you have extreme caution installing this theme and avoid it if you are not comfortable with the possibility of recovering your login screen from the command line.
-While I do not currently have any severe issues using the theme on a daily basis myself, I will continue to make small changes that could affect stability in the future.
-A broken lightdm theme can prevent you from logging in graphically.
-In this case, you can switch to another tty and revert changes to the configurations using an editor like `nano`.
+If you have no experience installing or configuring greeters then I recommend you have extreme caution installing this theme; avoid it if you are not comfortable with the possibility of recovering your login screen from the command line.
+While I have not come across any severe issues using the theme on a daily basis myself, I may continue to make small changes that could affect stability in the future.
+A broken web-greeter theme can prevent you from logging in graphically.
+In this case, you can switch to another tty and revert changes to the configurations from the command-line using an editor like `nano`.
 While I do not plan to push breaking changes, I do not make any guarantees over this project and would not want someone to break their system who would have a hard time restoring it.

 # Important Notes
 *Please be aware of the following:*
-* The theme does ***not*** support choosing a desktop environment within the login screen; you will need to make sure to customize `index.theme` to the one you need.
+* The theme does ***not*** support choosing a desktop environment within the login screen; you will need to make sure the default user-session selected by lightdm is fine.
+Generally this should not be a problem unless you have multiple desktop environments you like to switch between.
+* There is currently no option to manually enter a username.
+If you have users which are hidden from the list given to lightdm then you will not be able to access that account from this login screen.
 * If you do not have a user profile picture set, the default is the Windows XP dirt bike profile picture.
-* There is no option to manually enter a username.
-If you have users which are hidden from the user list used by lightdm then you will not be able to access that account from this login screen.
+If you want to change this, most desktop environments will have an option to add a custom picture to your account under a group of settings generally named "Users" or similar.

+# nody-greeter Installation
+1) Make sure you have the necessary dependencies: `gobject-introspection`, `liblightdm-gobject`, `liblightdm-gobject-dev`, `libcairo2`.
+These may be obtained differently depending on your distribution.
+On most Ubuntu-based distributions you should be able to use `sudo apt install libgirepository1.0-dev liblightdm-gobject-1-0 liblightdm-gobject-1-dev libcairo2`
+2) Install Node.js v16.x with help from [this page](https://github.com/nodesource/distributions).
+3) Clone the [`nody-greeter`](https://github.com/JezerM/nody-greeter) project into its own folder, ex. `git clone https://github.com/JezerM/nody-greeter.git`
+4) Set the current directory to the newly created folder, ex. `cd nody-greeter`
+5) Run `npm install` to fetch dependencies.
+6) Run `npm run rebuild`
+7) Run `npx tsc` to compile the TypeScript files to JavaScript (if this fails then get tsc with `npm install typescript` and try again).
+8) Run `node make build`
+9) Run `sudo node make install` to install the built project.

-# Installation
+# WelcomeXP Installation
-1) Install the `lightdm-webkit2-greeter` package and set `greeter-session=lightdm-webkit2-greeter` in your lightdm configuration.
+1) Install `nody-greeter` and set `greeter-session=nody-greeter` in your lightdm configuration.
+You may choose to install [`web-greeter`](https://github.com/JezerM/web-greeter) instead assuming you modify these steps accordingly.
-2) Clone the `WelcomeXP` project into its own folder.
+2) Clone the `WelcomeXP` project into its own folder, ex. `git clone https://github.com/mshernandez5/WelcomeXP.git`
-3) Edit the `index.theme` in the project folder and ensure that the `session=` matches your desktop environment.
-By default, the login screen will attempt to launch `cinnamon`.
-4) *OPTIONAL, BUT RECOMMENDED* Create a `fonts` directory in the `WelcomeXP` folder and place copies of `tahoma.ttf`, `tahomabd.ttf`, and `framd.ttf` into the new directory for a more authentic login screen.
-If you have a Windows installation, you can easily grab them from `C:\Windows\Fonts`.
+3) *OPTIONAL, BUT RECOMMENDED* Create a `fonts` directory in the `WelcomeXP` folder and place copies of `tahoma.ttf`, `tahomabd.ttf`, and `FRADMIT.TTF` into the new directory for a more authentic login screen.
+If you have a Windows installation, you can easily grab them from `C:\Windows\Fonts`
-5) Copy the `WelcomeXP` folder into the `themes` directory for the webkit greeter, ex. `sudo cp -R WelcomeXP /usr/share/lightdm-webkit/themes`.
+4) Copy the `WelcomeXP` folder into the `themes` directory for the webkit greeter, ex. `sudo cp -R WelcomeXP /usr/share/web-greeter/themes`
-6) Ensure that the theme folder has adequate permissions for the system to read the necessary files, ex. `sudo chmod -R 755 /usr/share/lightdm-webkit/themes/WelcomeXP`.
+5) Ensure that the theme folder permissions allow the greeter to read the necessary files, ex. `sudo chmod -R 755 /usr/share/web-greeter/themes/WelcomeXP`
-7) Modify `lightdm-webkit2-greeter.conf` and set the `webkit_theme = WelcomeXP`.
+6) Modify `/etc/lightdm/web-greeter.yml` and set `theme: WelcomeXP`
-8) Run `lightdm --test-mode` to ensure that the theme was installed correctly.
-If the theme appears in a small window without errors, there is likely no issue.
-If you see a pop-up warning that the theme has errors, then there is some issue with either the theme or installation and you may want to revert your changes before rebooting or logging out.
-As a side note, I would not recommend letting `lightdm --test-mode` capture your keyboard/mouse input as this has always caused issues for me when testing any theme where it will freeze up (without releasing the mouse or keyboard).
+7) Run `nody-greeter --debug` to ensure that the theme was installed correctly.
+You should add `X-LightDM-Allow-Greeter=true` to your `/usr/share/xsessions/` desktop file before attempting this.
+If the theme appears in a window without errors, there is likely no issue.
+If you run into any errors or fail to see the theme, then there may be an issue with either the theme or installation and you should revert your configuration changes before rebooting or logging out.
-9) Enjoy the theme!
-If you want to install an updated version, you can remove the older version of the theme, ex. `sudo rm -rf /usr/share/lightdm-webkit/themes/WelcomeXP`, then redo steps 2-7 skipping configuration changes that were already done.
+8) Enjoy the theme!
+If you want to install an updated version, you can remove the older version of the theme, ex. `sudo rm -rf /usr/share/web-greeter/themes/WelcomeXP`, then redo steps 2-7 skipping configuration changes that were already done.
 Always make sure to test the theme on step 7 so you don't run into any unexpected issues.

-Example of a successful run of `lightdm --test-mode`:
+Example of a successful run of `nody-greeter --debug`:
 ![lightdm_test_mode](screenshot/lightdm_test_mode.png)